dstl/YAWNING-TITAN/README.md

 - [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3)
 - [Rllib (part of Ray)](https://github.com/ray-project/ray)

-## Contributing to YAWNING-TITAN
-Found a bug, have an idea/feature you'd like to suggest, or just want to get involved with the YT community, please read our [How to contribute to YAWNING-TITAN?](CONTRIBUTING.md) guidelines.

 ## Getting Started with YAWNING-TITAN

 ### Pre-Requisites

 In order to get **YT** installed, you will need to have the following installed:

 - `python3.8+`
 - `python3-pip`
 - `virtualenv`